SONN Patentanwälte – IP Attorneys

 On June 1, 2023, the Unified Patent Court (UPC) officially launched.
 It is now possible to obtain European patents with unitary effect ("unitary patents") and to bring actions before the UPC.

-SONN not only supports you in obtaining unitary patents, but also will represent you from day one in infringement and revocation proceedings before the UPC.
+SONN not only supports you in obtaining unitary patents, but also represents you directly before the UPC.
+We are already acting for our clients in several infringement and nullity proceedings before the UPC at the local divisions in Munich and Vienna.

 Our experts